Bain Capital: Bain Capital Life Sciences

 Bain Capital Life Sciences invests in companies that focus on medical innovation and serve patients with unmet medical needs.
 It raised its first fund of $720 million in May 2017.
 In September 2019, SpringWorks, a biopharmaceutical company Bain Capital Life Sciences owns a 17% stake in, launched an IPO.
 Also in 2019, the company closed two life sciences portfolios, in Cambridge, Massachusetts, and in the Research Triangle in North Carolina.

 Bain Capital Real Estate

 Bain Capital Real Estate was founded in 2018 when Harvard Management Company shifted the management of its real estate investment portfolio to Bain Capital.
 The Bain Capital Real Estate team is managed by members of Harvard Management Company's former real estate team.
 Bain Capital Real Estate closed an initial fund of $1.5 billion in July 2019.

 Bain Capital Tech Opportunities

 Bain Capital Tech Opportunities was created in 2019 to make investments in technology companies, particularly in enterprise software and cybersecurity.

+Bain Capital Insurance

+Bain Capital created a dedicated insurance‑industry investing business inside Bain Capital in 2021.
+Recent acquisitions by this unit include the 2025 agreement to acquire Jensten Group, a UK-based commercial insurance distribution platform.

+Bain Capital Special Situations

+Bain Capital Special Situations is a business unit focused on providing flexible capital solutions across asset classes, including investments in distressed assets, hybrid equity and debt, and real-asset transactions.
+In 2023, the firm was reported to be seeking approximately US$4 billion for a new global special situations fund.